Answer Keys and Suggested Responses to Discussion Questions

 4. How extensive was slavery in Africa before the Europeans started the Transatlantic slave trade?
 Who were the slavers and who were the enslaved?
 Suggested Response: Slavery was practiced virtually everywhere in Africa.
 The enslaved were black Africans and the masters were black Africans.
 Arab slave traders also carried blacks out of Africa to slavery in the Middle East and other locations.

 5. What is "pawnship" and in what geographic area is it practiced?
 Suggested Response: Pawnship is the bondage of girls to work off a debt that one family owes to another.
 It is practiced in Africa.

 6. What is "compensation marriage" and on which continent is it practiced?
 Suggested Response: Compensation marriage forces girls into arranged marriages as compensation for a murder perpetrated by a member of her family, to offset debts, or to settle other inter-clan or family disputes.
-Compensation marriage is prevalent in Pakistan's Northwest Frontier Province, Afghanistan, and parts of the Middle East.
+Compensation marriage is prevalent in Northwest Pakistan, Afghanistan, and parts of the Middle East.

 8. The handout lists five ironic situations in the history of slavery.
 (In history, an ironic situation is one in which the facts are opposite from, or at least very different from, what we expect.)
 Briefly describe the ironic fact referred to in the handout that has to do with the creation of the United States and one other ironic fact shown by the history of slavery.
 For each situation, explain why it is ironic.
 Suggested Response: The five ironic facts described in the handout and the reasons they are ironic are: